StatStud/techblog/content/posts/bayesian-statistics-the-fun-way.md

 - p is the probability of success on a single trial.
 - q is the probability of failure on a single trial (q = 1 - p).
 - C(n, k) represents the binomial coefficient, which is calculated as n! / (k! * (n - k)!)

+## The Beta Distribution

+> In real life we are almost never sure what the exact probability of any event is; instead, we just have observations and data.

+This is the statement that separates statistics from probability.

+In probability, we know exactly how probable events are.
+In statistics, we look at the problem in reverse, and the task of figuring out probabilities given data is called *inference*.